gauge-sh/tach/README.md

 # The only valid import from "db"
 from db import PublicAPI
 ```
-Modguard will now flag any import that is not from `__init__.py` in the `db` module, in addition to enforcing the dependencies defined above.
+Modguard will now flag any import that is not from `__init__.py` in the `db` package, in addition to enforcing the dependencies defined above.
 ```bash
 # From the root of your Python project (in this example, `project/`)
 > modguard check